tristerry08-coder/Navio/docs/STYLES.md

 Here is the basic workflow to update styles:
 1. Edit the styles file you want, e.g. [`Roads.mapcss`](../data/styles/default/include/Roads.mapcss)
-2. Run the `tools/unix/generate_drules.sh` script
+2. Rebuild the app or run the `tools/unix/generate_drules.sh` script
 3. Test how your changes look in the app
-4. Commit your edits and files changed by the script
+4. Commit your edits
 5. Send a pull request!

 Please prepend `[styles]` to your commit message and add [Developers Certificate of Origin](CONTRIBUTING.md#legal-requirements) to it.
-Files changed by the script should be added as a separate `[styles] Regenerated` commit.

 Please check [a list of current styling issues](https://codeberg.org/comaps/comaps/issues?q=&type=all&sort=&labels=410439) and ["icons" issues](https://codeberg.org/comaps/comaps/issues?q=&type=all&sort=&labels=446883).